 The Company has a fiscal year consisting of 52 or 53 weeks, ending on the Saturday closest to March 31.
-Based on this policy, fiscal year 2010 contained 53 weeks and fiscal years 2009 and 2008 each contained 52 weeks.
+Based on this policy, fiscal year 2011 contained 52 weeks, fiscal year 2010 contained 53 weeks and fiscal year 2009 contained 52 weeks.
 The amounts are shown in thousands, unless otherwise indicated.